How Customer Journey Analytics Spotlights Call Center Savings

 Get more from the IVR

 Companies often overlook optimizing their IVR, perhaps because it is not as “sexy” as digital platforms or as cost-intensive as call centers.
-This is unfortunate, as the IVR is a company’s last low-cost line of defense before a call reaches an expensive agent.
+This is unfortunate, as the features and benefits of IVR is a company’s last low-cost line of defense before a call reaches an expensive agent.
 If IVR containment were 100%, a company might not even need a call center!